Debitsme/terraform-begineer-bootcamp-2023/README.md

 - It has a data block in the main.tf and its reference to resource_storage.tf.

 ### Terraform locals
+- Allow us to define local varibles which is very useful when we want to define data in some other format.
 ### ISSUE_Declaring content type for a file.
 - Our code do create a distribution but when we hit the distribution domain name instead of
 - showing us a page we download the file bcz it doesn't know the content of the files.